alixlam/fmristroke/docs/usage.rst

 Usage Notes
 ===========
 .. warning::
-   This app runs on **fMRIprep derivatives**, fMRIprep need to be run prior to running **fMRIStroke**.
+   This app runs on **fMRIprep derivatives**, fMRIprep needs to be run prior to running **fMRIStroke**.
 Derivatives obtained with other tools will most likely not work on this tool.

 Execution and the BIDS format